The Author Hotline

 Q: Do you feel younger or older than your current age?

-I never seem to feel any different so I suppose I must feel younger than my current age.
+I don't really feel any different than I have ever done so I suppose I must feel younger than my current age.

 Q: What strange habits do you have?